Large Star/Rose Extra Dimension with Small Leaves/Petals: A Low 5D Planck Scale with a Star/Rose Extra Dimension

-One can naively think that the large number of KK-gravitons which do not couple to the SM fields through the operator \eqref{int_Phi-SM_star_1} will have non-vanishing couplings to the SM via the higher-dimensional operators.
+One can naively think that the large number of KK-gravitons which do not couple to the SM-fields through the operator \eqref{int_Phi-SM_star_1} will have nonvanishing couplings to the SM via the higher-dimensional operators.
 Then, one expects that $P_*$ is less suppressed than in Eq.~\eqref{P_1}.
 However, this is not the case.
 Indeed, by using the equations for the wave functions \eqref{wave_eq_Phi_star}, one can show that

 Therefore, for $n$ even, again only the tower $b=2$ contributes, with an extra suppression factor $\left[ M_{KK}/\Lambda_P^{(5)} \right]^n$.
 For $n$ odd, the Neumann-Kirchhoff junction conditions \eqref{JC_Phi_star} imply that these operators vanish.
 We conclude that even when we take into account the brane width in the UV, the KK-graviton towers are still invisible at the LHC ($\sqrt{s}=14$~TeV).
 The KK-gravitons with $b \neq 2$ constitute a hidden sector.